jlpanetta1681/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a JavaScript library  used for building user interfaces, it addresses the problem of repetive coding by allowing us to make reusable blocks of code called components.

 1. Describe component state.
+componant state is the data or info in a component that we expect to change usually in response to a user action.

 1. Describe props.

+props are properties of components, data that can be shared down the tree to other child compo nents.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+ snything that affects something outside the scope od the function being used. we sync it to changes by using the effect hook.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.